 As part of the College of the Holy Cross’ campuswide pledge to reduce carbon emissions and become carbon neutral by 2040, Holy Cross Dining has embarked on a number of initiatives to support this goal as well as increase its own commitments to sustainability and the Worcester community.

 Holy Cross Dining is committed to buying locally grown and manufactured products.
-Currently, 20% of all Dining products are sourced from local growers or producers.
 When a product cannot be sourced locally, Holy Cross Dining seeks to partner with manufacturers that have a commitment to sustainability.
-Only hormone/antibiotic-free locally produced milk is served on campus and all coffee served on campus is either locally roasted, fair trade or shade-grown organic.
+Hormone/antibiotic-free locally produced milk is served on campus.
+Most coffee served on campus is either locally roasted, fair trade or shade-grown organic.

-Kimball Main Dining Hall and Kimball Food Court recycle or compost 100% of all waste.
+Kimball Main Dining Hall recycles or composts 100% of all waste.
 Any waste that cannot be recycled or composted is burned for energy.

 Holy Cross Dining’s Sustainability Efforts

 - Kimball Main Dining Hall is “trayless” which saves 900 gallons of water per day and has significantly reduced food waste